hollisakins/Justice_League_Code/BulkProcessing/README.md

 So, to workaround this, we write code in `.py` scripts that reads in the *raw* simulation files and returns a compiled dataset of relevant satellite properties.
 That is, we calculate these properties *in bulk*.
 These scripts can take as much as 12-18 hours to run, depending on what they are doing (and how efficiently the code is written).

 These bulk processing scripts produce the `.data` files that much of the analysis code uses.
 The `.data` extension is a convention used whenever we "pickle" data---that is, whenever we use the Python `pickle` module to store data.
-The `pickle` module is able to save Python objects to a file and reopen them without losing the same data format---you don't have to worry about whether the obeject was a list, array, SimArray, etc.
+The `pickle` module is able to save Python objects to a file and reopen them without losing the same data format---you don't have to worry about whether the obeject was a list, array, SimArray, etc. For more information on how data is stored, see [Data](../Data/).

 The bulk processing scripts in this directory generate a few different sets of data: